-My cousin is a missionary in Africa.
-She comes home to find her husband in bed with a young African boy.
-She gets back in her car and drives straight to her death.
+My cousin Sharon is a missionary in Africa.
+She comes home to find her husband in bed with a young African boy who he had drugged and raped.
+Sharon gets back in her car and drives straight to her death.
 My mom tells me about her suicide.
 I ask what country they were in.
 She looks at me impatiently and repeats that they were in Africa.

 The waitress asks me “Did you go to chuch this morning?”
 When I tell her I did not, she responds “I couldn’t go to church because I had to work.
 I thought maybe you could share the Word of God with me but you have nothing for me.”

 We are walking up Oxford Street, the most commercial part of Accra, and I am thinking about how tired I am of eating the same things at our hotel.
 I suggest to Robin that we find something to eat before heading back to the hotel.
 She says no, she doesn’t want to.
 I fall into an unreasonable snit.
 We hardly talk on the journey back to the hotel and to our separate rooms.
 I end up ordering chicken and beans from room service.